 HELLO AND WELCOME TO MY BLOG!

-Transitioning from an omnivorous or a vegetarian diet to vegan can seem daunting and drastic.
-I was one of those people who said “I can’t go vegan – I love cheese too much.”
-The trick is to replace those foods with something even more scrumptious and mouth watering than cheese!
+Transitioning from an omnivorous or vegetarian diet to a fully plant-based one can seem daunting and drastic.
+Actually, I was one of those people who said, “I can’t go vegan – I love cheese too much.”
+The trick is to replace those foods with something even more scrumptious and mouth-watering than cheese!
 Yes, I assure you that IS possible!
+Try my vegan tunacado, vegan tuna patรฉ, baba ganoush, guacamole, vegan smoked salmon

 A little about me

 I have a catering background, an OND in Hotel and Catering Operations, and I worked for many years in the trade.
 The unsocial hours made it incompatible with family life for me, so in 1990 I gave it all up for a more regular routine.
-I started a 9 to 5 office job and later became a self-employed English teacher, which I still do today.
+I started a 9 to 5 office job and later became a self-employed English teacher, which I still do part time today.
 I have two grown up children, my long-time companion Guido and a houseful of animals that I adore.
-Right now we have two cats, a rabbit, eight guinea pigs (at one point we had twenty-five), two rats, a reef aquarium and a freshwater aquarium.
+At the moment, we have two cats, a rabbit, eight guinea pigs (at one point we had twenty-five), two fancy rats, a reef aquarium and a freshwater aquarium.

-I love all animals and I’ll be forever grateful to my father for teaching me to love them and treat them with kindness and respect.
-To me there’s no distinction between a dog and a pig, a cat and a cow, or a guinea pig and a chicken.
+I love all animals, and I’ll be forever grateful to my father for teaching me to love them and treat them with kindness and respect.
+To me, there’s no distinction between a dog and a pig, a cat and a cow, or a guinea pig and a chicken.
 It’s just that, for all of us, lifelong habits are hard to break.
-We have loving memories of family get togethers where there is meat on the plate… at Christmas time, at Easter, at Thanksgiving… In every part of the world these festivities are deeply rooted in our traditions.
-When I finally associated the meat on my plate with animal suffering I just had to give it up.
+We have loving memories of family get togethers where there is meat on the plate… at Christmas time, Easter, Thanksgiving… In every part of the world, these festivities are deeply rooted in our traditions.
+When I finally associated the meat on my plate with animal suffering, I just had to give it up.
 I could not be part of it anymore.
-I became a vegetarian, but continued to eat eggs and cheese.
+I became a vegetarian but continued to eat eggs and cheese.
 That went on for five years and all my recipes became vegetarian.
 I had this file with lots of handwritten recipes (my writing is atrocious and sometimes I can’t even read it myself), some from my catering college days, others from an unforgettable world cookery course that my mother did in the 1970s.
 Then there were those that I picked up from chefs in the many hotels and restaurants where I worked – in Scotland, Switzerland and Italy.
-In June 2020 I decided to give up all dairy and eggs and go vegan.
+In June 2020, I went vegan after realising that the dairy industry and the terrible treatment of egg-laying hens and male chicks are really just as cruel as the meat industry.
+So I decided to give up all dairy and eggs and go vegan.

 Covid 19 changed a lot of things for me.
 I saw my thriving business disintegrate, my equilibrium disrupted.
 When the pandemic broke out I was on a skiing holiday in Val Gardena in South Tyrol and I remember a surreal mix of wonderful carefree days skiing with my family and an oppressive sense of worry as I read the news when we came back down from the mountains in the evenings.
 Before we knew it we were in lockdown and I was scrambling to hold my business together.
 People lost their jobs, or saw their salaries reduced, and English lessons became a luxury for most people.
 In Switzerland we were lucky.
 We could still go out, go for walks in the woods or the countryside.
 Above all I remember the silence.
 For the first time I could hear the humming of the bees instead of cars on the motorway.
 It was a bittersweet experience for me.
 There was a sense of profound sadness because of the state that the world was in.
 On the other hand there was this feeling of happiness because all of a sudden our hectic lives had slowed down and we could finally savour some of the more simple things in life, like time with our families and the beauty of a spring that we hadn’t seen for many years.
 It was a paradox – the best spring ever, yet we were all locked up indoors.